danielabar/meblog/src/markdown/rails-blocked-host-docker-clean.md

 The monolith runs the Rails server on port 3000 and the subscription service runs on port 4000.
 If the services were running natively on the laptop, the monolith could address the service via `localhost`, for example, `GET http://localhost:4000/api/subscriptions`.
 But this won't work when the monolith is running in a Docker container because it will look for a service running on port 4000 *within the container*, which does not exist.

-One solution to this is to build an image of the subscription service, push it to a Docker registry (self hosted, Docker Hub, Github container registry etc.) then add another service in the `docker-compose.yml` of the monolith that uses this image.
+One solution is to build an image of the subscription service, push it to a Docker registry (self hosted, Docker Hub, Github container registry etc.) then add another service in the `docker-compose.yml` of the monolith that uses this image.
 For example:

 ```yml
 # docker-compose.yml in the monolith project